nzqpeace/log/README.md

 # log
-a log library write by golang
+a log library written by golang, based on official log pkg, support log level and partition by file size automatically